Saffron Chicken with Parsley and Lemon

 Instructions

-- Use a heavy frying pan which is not too large and has a tight-fitting lid.
+- Use a heavy frying pan which has a tight-fitting lid.
 Heat the olive oil and butter, then brown the chicken quickly over medium-high heat.
-(Don’t let it cook long enough that the outside starts to get hard.
-The chicken does not need to be cooked through.)
+(Don’t let it cook too long at this point; the chicken does not need to be cooked through.

-- Remove chicken to a plate, add onion, and brown over very low heat until edges of onion pieces are turning golden, about 12-15 minutes.
+- Remove chicken to a plate, add onions to the pan (with a bit more olive oil and butter if needed), and brown onions over medium heat until edges of onions are turning golden, about 8-10 minutes.
 Remove browned onions to another plate.

-- Add chopped parsley, lemon juice, and a tiny bit of additional water if needed, and simmer 15 minutes more.
-Serve hot, over rice if desired.
+- Add chopped parsley, lemon juice, and a tiny bit of additional water if needed, and simmer uncovered for about 10 minutes more.

 Notes

-Recipe from my friend Massoud and The Best Recipes in the World.
+This recipe is from my friend Massoud and from tips in Mark Bittman's The Best Recipes in the World.

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.